Mexico: Independence era (1808–1855)

-Early Post-Independence (1821–1855)
+On 16 September 1810, secular priest Miguel Hidalgo y Costilla declared against "bad government" in the small town of Dolores, Guanajuato.
+This event, known as the Cry of Dolores (Grito de Dolores) is commemorated each year, on 16 September, as Mexico's independence day.
+The upheaval in the Spanish Empire that resulted in the independence of most of its New World territories was due to Napoleon Bonaparte's invasion of Spain in 1808.
+Hidalgo and some of his soldiers were eventually captured, Hidalgo was defrocked, and they were executed by firing squad on 31 July 1811.
 The first 35 years after Mexico's independence were marked by political instability and the changing of the Mexican state from a transient monarchy to a fragile federated republic.
 There were military coups d'état, foreign invasions, ideological conflict between Conservatives and Liberals, and economic stagnation.

-Catholicism remained the only permitted religious faith and the Catholic Church as an institution retained its special privileges, prestige, and property, a bulwark of Conservatism.
-The army, another Conservative-dominated institution, also retained its privileges.
-Former Royal Army General Agustín de Iturbide, became regent, as newly independent Mexico sought a constitutional monarch from Europe.
-When no member of a European royal house desired the position, Iturbide himself was declared Emperor Agustín I. The young and weak United States was the first country to recognize Mexico's independence, sending an ambassador to the court of the emperor and sending a message to Europe via the Monroe Doctrine not to intervene in Mexico.
+Former Royal Army General Agustín de Iturbide became regent, as newly independent Mexico sought a constitutional monarch from Europe.
+When no member of a European royal house desired the position, Iturbide himself was declared Emperor Agustín I. The United States was the first country to recognize Mexico's independence, sending an ambassador to the court and sending a message to Europe via the Monroe Doctrine not to intervene in Mexico.
 The emperor's rule was short (1822–1823) and he was overthrown by army officers in the Plan of Casa Mata.

-After the forced abdication of the monarch, the First Mexican Republic was established.
-In 1824, a constitution of a federated republic was promulgated and former insurgent General Guadalupe Victoria became the first president of the republic, the first of many army generals to hold the presidency of Mexico.
-Central America, including Chiapas, left the union.
-In 1829, former insurgent general and fierce Liberal Vicente Guerrero, a signatory of the Plan de Iguala that achieved independence, became president in a disputed election.
-During his short term in office, April to December 1829, he abolished slavery.
-As a visibly mixed-race man of modest origins, Guerrero was seen by white political elites as an interloper.
+After the forced abdication of the monarch, Central America and Chiapas left the union to form the Federal Republic of Central America.
+In 1824, the First Mexican Republic was established.
+Former insurgent General Guadalupe Victoria became the first president of the republic — the first of many army generals to hold the presidency.
+In 1829, former insurgent general and fierce Liberal Vicente Guerrero, a signatory of the Plan of Iguala that achieved independence, became president in a disputed election.
+During his short term in office, from April to December 1829, he abolished slavery.
 His Conservative vice president, former Royalist General Anastasio Bustamante, led a coup against him and Guerrero was judicially murdered.
-There was constant strife between the Liberals (also known as Federalists), who were supporters of a federal form of decentralized government, and their political rivals, the Conservatives (also known as Centralists), who proposed a hierarchical form of government.